Knights of St Columba: Organisation

-At local level, members belong to a Council or Charter Council, led by the Grand Knight.
+At local level, Members belong to a Council or Charter Council, led by the Grand Knight.
 The Charter Councils in an area (often corresponding to a Catholic Diocese) come together to form a Province, under the Provincial Grand Knight.
-Representatives of the Provinces meet at least once annually at the Supreme Council which governs the Order.
+Provinces are arranged into larger areas known as Regions, under the Regional Director, who is a member of the Board of Directors.
+Representatives of the Board of Directors, Regions and Provinces meet at least once annually at the Supreme Council which governs the Order.
 The Supreme Knight presides over the Supreme Council.